w3c/wai-website/pages/fundamentals/index.md

 : A concise introduction to accessibility requirements for websites, apps, browsers, and other tools.
 It is organized similar to the WAI accessibility standards and provides a useful bridge to the standards.
 Read this page before reading the standards/guidelines.

 Research:
-: - [[Accessibility User Requirements]](/research/user-requirements/) - Documentation of research on user needs in virtual or immersive environments (XR), real-time communication (RTC), natural language interfaces, multimedia, low vision, cognitive accessibility, and more.
+: - [[Accessibility User Requirements]](/research/user-requirements/) - Documentation of research on user needs in virtual or immersive environments (XR), real-time communication (RTC), collaboration tools, natural language interfaces, multimedia; and for low vision and cognitive accessibility.
   - [[Artificial Intelligence (AI) and Accessibility Research Symposium 2023]](/research/ai2023/) - Summaries, transcripts, and videos of the international symposium exploring the positive and negative impacts of artificial intelligence (AI) in digital accessibility.

 Digital Accessibility Courses: